Best VPN for Windows 10 in 2021

 ExpressVPN scores highly on just about every metric.
-That’s why it’s our top VPN pick for 2018.
+That’s why it’s our top VPN pick for 2021.

-It is incredibly easy to use, with an intuitive user interface, and dedicated apps for different mobile and desktop systems.
-If you get stuck, ExpressVPN staff are available 24/7 through live chat and email support, with an average email response time of less than 20 minutes.
+- Market leading customer service: If you get stuck, ExpressVPN staff are available 24/7 through live chat and email support, with an average email response time of less than 20 minutes.